 Enhanced legal and regulatory framework:

-- A new Environment Management Act and Petroleum Waste Regulations were finalized.
-The legal and regulatory work was done by a team headed by the National Environment Management Authority, and supported by the Norwegian Environment Agency.
+- The new National Environment Management Bill was finalised and read for the first time in parliament in December 2017.
+The legal and regulatory work was done by a team headed by the National Environment Management Authority, supported by the Norwegian Environment Agency.

 Increased institutional capacity: